noahcoetsee/SpaceRPG/README.md

 - 4 Different Classes that you can expand your abilities into!
 (Military, Industrial, Technological, Science)

 ## Currency:
-Solar Koruna (SK).
+UC (Universal Credits).
 Has deflated from the original Human U.S. Dollar to be worth about what two dollars was back then.
 [Temporary]

 ## Species: ##
 ### Core Species: ###